-Rates and fees verified as correct at 22 May, 2019.
+Rates and fees verified as correct at 23 October, 2021.
 Other information correct at the time of writing.
+Advertiser disclosure.

 With WorldFirst you can pretty much transfer money to anywhere in the world from the US to the Solomon Islands.
 Here on Mozo we compare rates for some of the more popular currencies, and below you’ll be able to use our tool to see today’s exchange rates from WorldFirst.
 Just plug in how much you want to transfer, where you want to transfer it to and our tool will do the rest.